 PAUL JOHNSON | Business Development Manager SA & NT

 08 8470 0501

 Paul has 20 years of sales experience in commercial furniture.
 He is based in Adelaide.

 Your favourite product and why?

-The Arqua fountain as I think it’s an iconic product associated with Street Furniture Australia, and the new Dog Bubbler is a great addition to a fantastic product.
+The Arqua Fountain as it’s an iconic product associated with Street Furniture Australia, and the new Dog Bubbler is a great addition to a fantastic product.

 Rise of the metaverse: ‘Metaverse,’ a term from the 1992 novel Snow Crash, in which people live as avatars in a three dimensional world, has recently hit the zeitgeist referring to virtual worlds in a burgeoning next phase of the internet.
 Architects, writes Chloe Sun for ArchDaily, could be facing crises in the physical world due to constraints of factors such as structure, and management, that limit the possibility of the discipline.
 The wake of COVID-19, she says, may further catalyse the rise of the digital alternatives to brick-and-mortar shops, houses and offices.
 The NFT industry also is rapidly growing, and unique digital creations, Sun says, are not limited to traditional visual art, but include digital architecture and landscape architecture.
 “Toronto-based artist Krista Kim has sold the first NFT-backed digital …